 Besides running our own educational projects, we own various educational products, brand and services with a mission to improve future skills (Creativity & Problem Solving, Emotional Intelligence and Moral Values & Ethics) of primary level children.

 We offer our expertise to our partner organizations and clients to develop and execute innovative education-focused projects, products and services.
 We closely work with INGOs, Donors, Govt.
 Institutes, Non-profits and Companies to implement innovative and futuristic education project.

-We are interested in challenging, innovative projects and only interested in projects that has long term vision and goal.
+We are interested in challenging, innovative projects and get involved in projects that have long term vision and goal.

 Our Partnership Projects

 Below, we’ve mentioned a brief about the projects that we are currently working on and very proud to be part of.

 DFAT (Department of Foreign Affairs and Trade) Australia

 We won DFAT Funded IDEO’s Global Competition on ‘Education in Emergency’ in 2018.
 Under this pilot project, we are working in Rohingya Refugee Camp to introduce Sputnique (a solar-run multimedia solution developed by Light of Hope) to provide an interactive and engaging learning experience for children.
 Sputnique is an award-winning product which is basically a solar-run multimedia classroom that fits inside a backpack.
 This allows the teacher or Program Organizers to bring interactive audio-visual contents and power of media to educate and interact with children.